Mental Health and Wellness Resources for You

 - Tufts LGBT Center

 - Trans Lifeline

 Faculty and Staff

-Faculty and Staff have access to free, confidential counseling for themselves, their dependents, and their household members through the Employee Assistance Program (EAP).
-You can reach the EAP 24 hours a day, seven days a week by calling 800-451-1834.
+Faculty and Staff have access to free, confidential counseling for themselves, their dependents, and their household members.
+For more information

 Helping Distressed Students